tidwall/gjson/README.md

 ```

-*These are the results from running the benchmarks on a MacBook Pro 15" 2.8 GHz Intel Core i7:*
+*These benchmarks were run on a MacBook Pro 15" 2.8 GHz Intel Core i7 using Go 1.7.*

 ## Contact
 Josh Baker [@tidwall](http://twitter.com/tidwall)